hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 echo  $name 'is amazing at' $skill
 ```
-We will talk more about naming variables later, but note that defining variables within the script makes the script **less** flexible.
+We will talk more about naming variables later, but note that defining variables within the script can make the script **less** flexible.
 If I want to change my sentence, I now need to edit my script directly rather than launching the same script but with different positional parameters.

 ## A useful example

 Now that we understand the basics of variables and positional parameters how can we make them work for us?
-One of the best ways to do this is when writing a wrapper script.
-A wrapper script is a "shell script that embeds a system command or utility, that saves a set of parameters passed to to that command."
+One of the best ways to do this is when writing a shell script.
+A shell script is a "shell script that embeds a system command or utility, that saves a set of parameters passed to to that command."

 As an example lets say that I want to add read groups to a series of bam files.
 Each bam file is one sample that I have sequenced and I need to add read groups to them all.
 Here is an example of my command for sample M1.